 The Boys & Girls Club has changed much over the course of its long history, but what it provides to our youth has always remained the same: a safe place to learn and grow; ongoing relationships with caring, adult professionals; life-enhancing programs and character-development experiences; hope and opportunity.

-Its History is a speaking testimony to this enduring philosophy.
+Our History is a speaking testimony to this enduring philosophy.

 The History of the Boys & Girls Club is a testament to its enduring legacy.